Eugene E. Lindsey

-Eugene E. Lindsey (July 2, 1905 – June 4, 1942) was an officer and aviator in the United States Navy.
+Eugene Elbert Lindsey (July 2, 1905 – June 4, 1942) was an officer and aviator in the United States Navy.
 He is the namesake of the destroyer USS Lindsey (DD-771).

 Naval career

 Lindsey was born in Sprague, Washington, on 2 July 1905 and graduated from the United States Naval Academy in 1927.
-William Brockman was one of his classmates.
+William Brockman, Creed Burlingame and John Thatch were some of his classmates.
 After duty on USS Nevada and USS Saratoga, he completed flight training in 1929 and served with a bombing squadron on USS Lexington and an observation squadron in USS Maryland.
 From 3 June 1940 he commanded Torpedo Squadron Six (VT-6), which flew Douglas TBD-1 "Devastator" torpedo bombers, in USS Enterprise.

 On 7 December 1941, Lindsey was aboard Enterprise when he received word (along with most of the ship's company) of the Japanese attack on Pearl Harbor.
 That evening (at 16.30), Enterprise received a report of an enemy carrier south of Oahu.
 With most of the ship's dive bombers having either flown into Pearl that morning or been deployed on search, Lindsey was ordered to lead his 19 TBDs against the target.
 However, the contact report proved to be false, and the strike found nothing.
 On their return around 20.00, Enterprise ordered the strike to proceed to Ford Island.
 However, Lindsey, who knew his men were low on fuel, refused, and convinced his ship to take them in.
 The VT-6 pilots, landing with live torpedoes and (in some cases) no night landing experience, all got aboard safely.

 Lindsey's first real combat occurred on 1 February 1942, when he led VT-6's first division in two strikes against Japanese targets in the Marshall Islands.
 In the first, he led nine bomb-carrying TBDs as part of a full-scale dawn strike against Roi and Kwajalein.
 For the second, he took off as part of a follow-up strike of 8 SBDs and nine TBDs (again carrying bombs) to hit shipping and facilities at Wotje.
 In both cases, Lindsey's division returned without loss.
 His performance and leadership on these strikes would earn him the Distinguished Flying Cross.